-Since Paul was referencing a particular pagan religious activity, shrine prostitution, in Romans 1, it is dishonest to reinterpret his words as if they suddenly refer to modern gays, lesbians, bisexuals or transgendered people.
+Since Paul was referencing a particular pagan religious activity, shrine prostitution, in Romans 1, it is less than honest to reinterpret his words as if they suddenly refer to modern gays, lesbians, bisexuals or transgendered people.
 Paul’s words in Romans 1 are neither generic nor theoretical.

 In Romans 1, Paul addressed a real situation faced by Christians in first century Rome.
 He was not making a sweeping condemnation of any and all same sex activity, divorced from the historical and religious context of his argument against idolatry.

 If Paul's words in Romans 1:26-27 were not a universal reference to homosexuality in the first century AD, then Romans 1:26-27 cannot be a universal reference to homosexuality today.
 Idolatry, not lesbians and gays, was the issue Paul addressed.

-Reading into the text what Paul did not say (a universal prohibition of homosexuality) is called eisogesis.
-That is an improper way to interpret scripture.
+Reading into the text what Paul did not say, (a universal prohibition of homosexuality) is called eisogesis.
+That is the wrong way to interpret scripture.
 Modern "ignore the context" interpretation is unworthy of Christians who love the word of God.

 Paul's words to the Christian community in ancient Rome come from his knowledge of the first century world in which he lived.
 His carefully tailored argument in Romans 1 is set in the specific context of Gentile and Jewish history, complete with first century illustrations familiar to first century readers.